Client recipes

-Set up Stable Baseline's MCP server in OpenAI Codex to automatically generate and maintain living documentation for your codebase.
+Set up Stable Baseline's MCP server in OpenAI Codex so its agent can generate and maintain living documentation for your codebase — all driven from the CLI.

 --url "https://api.stablebaseline.io/functions/v1/cloud-serve/mcp" \